Create a Complex Reactor Script

 or similar set, simulating the item being sold to an end consumer.

-After these have been done, the Reactor logs and action history should tell a story about the item’s journey, including the warning that it might have strayed from its intended country.
+After these have been done, the Reactor logs and action history tell a story about the item’s journey, including the warning that it might have strayed from its intended country.

 Testing with a Script